Paleo Homemade Fig Newtons (Gluten Free, Dairy Free)

 6. The non dairy butter I use here is Miyoko's unsalted butter.

-7. I use one egg in this recipe but I think an egg replacer will work here like a flax egg or chia egg.
-It has not been tested but should work fine!
+7. I use one egg in this recipe but an egg replacer will work here like a flax egg or chia egg.
+1 Tbsp of ground flax plus 3 Tbsp of warm water, let it sit for 5 minutes.

 Make gluten free fig newtons in these easy steps: